 Research Students have an allocated amount of time agreed with their Supervisor when they can take annual leave during term time.
-Please contact the Graduate school to complete the 'Change of Circumstances' form for any travel out with the UK.
+Please contact the Doctoral College to complete the 'Change of Circumstances' form for any travel outside the UK.

 International Student Support Team Contact Details